 Flag etiquette for kids is one of the unique skills that should be a part of your homeschool history lessons.
 It’s one of those American history activities that makes history fun for tweens.

 When I was a kid, we always had a United States flag flying at our house.
 The flag, and all it stands for, has always been very important to my dad.
 As we would raise the flag together, my dad would share what the flag meant to him along with tips for how to care for the flag.

 Over the years, I have been proud to pass this information along to my own children.
 It was one of the many life skills I taught them.

 This post contains affiliate links.

-Over the years I have been proud to pass this information along to my own children.
-We display the flag on holidays and special occasions.
-And, in our geography co-ops and history lessons, we have reviewed flag etiquette and practiced the proper procedures for handling and folding the flag.
+We display the flag on holidays and on special occasions.
+And, in our history lessons, we have reviewed flag etiquette and practiced the proper procedures for handling and folding the flag.

 Flag Etiquette All Kids Should Know

 It is important to share our country’s customs and national symbols with children of all ages.
 One of my favorite resources for flag etiquette is the U.S. Department of Veterans Affairs Celebrating Americas Freedoms site.